Koladweep/StrongPasswordGenerator/README.md

                             ***
 JUly 4 2022
-update: I have uplploaded compiled files for windows sixty fore bit editon fort those who don't want to deal with a python interpreter. it is a zip file that you can simply extract and run(passgen.exe)
+update: I have uplploaded compiled files for Windows 64 bit editons(windows 10 and above) for those who don't want to deal with a python interpreter. it is a zip file that you can simply extract and run(passgen.exe)
 Linux, I haven't done yet.
 Anyway linux users can use the terminal.
 You can compile it yourself using Nuitka or Pyinstaller libraries by following their instructions on PyPi.org...